DiscourseGraphs/obsidian-lab-example/README.md

 ## Templates/workflows

-Our discourse plugin supports the use of templates when creating discourse nodes, but for more advanced workflow structuring, you might experiment with the Templater plugin:
+The discourse graph plugin supports the use of **templates** when creating discourse nodes -- these are stored under **Meta/Templates.**

+You can modify these templates and their use manually and with the core _Templates_ plugin, but for more advanced workflow structuring, you might experiment with the Templater plugin:

 Docs: https://silentvoid13.github.io/Templater/